lwjohnst86/analyzing-cohorts-course/chapter4.md

 ```

 `@instructions`
-- Add a row for the predictor variables, body mass, and age using `median (interquartile range)` as the statistic.
+- Add rows for cholesterol, blood pressure, blood glucose, body mass, and age using `median (interquartile range)` as the statistic.

 `@hint`
-- The predictors are total cholesterol, systolic and diastolic blood pressure, and fasting blood glucose.
+- The variables are total cholesterol, systolic and diastolic blood pressure, fasting blood glucose, and body mass index.

 `@sample_code`
 ```{r}